-I am a third year PhD student fully funded by the UK Natural Environment Research Council through the Central England NERC Training Alliance Doctoral Training Partnership.
+I am a PhD student fully funded by the UK Natural Environment Research Council through the Central England NERC Training Alliance Doctoral Training Partnership.

 My research focusses on the possible connections between degradation of permafrost and rapid mass movements occurring in mountain regions in northern Iceland.
 In the last few years, a number of landslides occurred in Iceland, where the trend of increasing atmospheric temperatures over the last decade has caused degradation of permafrost, a phenomenon that can affect slope stability.
 However, the possible role of thawing ground-ice in the behaviour and mobility of rapid mass movements in Iceland is still poorly understood.